For a green future

 Product carbon footprint

 The footprint of a product reflects the amount of greenhouse gases associated with its manufacture along the value chain and is increasingly being taken into account in the development of components and systems.
-We are happy to provide you with certificates and advise you on all questions relating to material selection and component optimisation.

 Figure: The diagram shows the greenhouse gas emissions over the entire product life cycle from the "cradle" (crave), the synthesis of the polymer, to disposal (grave) using the example of one kilogramme of semi-finished PET material.
 The proportion of emissions caused by Ensinger's molding of the raw material is around 15 %.
 By far the largest proportion of emissions comes from the synthesis (polymerisation) of the material.
 The individual use of the material by the consumer is excluded from the analysis.